Fungus: Reproduction

 Fungal reproduction is complex, reflecting the differences in lifestyles and genetic makeup within this diverse kingdom of organisms.
-It is estimated that a third of all fungi reproduce using more than one method of propagation; for example, reproduction may occur in two well-differentiated stages within the life cycle of a species, the teleomorph (sexual reproduction) and the anamorph (asexual reproduction).
+It is estimated that a third of all fungi reproduce using more than one method of propagation; for example, reproduction may occur in two well-differentiated stages within the life cycle of a species, the teleomorph (sexual reproduction stage) and the anamorph (asexual reproduction stage).
 Environmental conditions trigger genetically determined developmental states that lead to the creation of specialized structures for sexual or asexual reproduction.
 These structures aid reproduction by efficiently dispersing spores or spore-containing propagules.

 Asexual reproduction

 Asexual reproduction occurs via vegetative spores (conidia) or through mycelial fragmentation.
 Mycelial fragmentation occurs when a fungal mycelium separates into pieces, and each component grows into a separate mycelium.
 Mycelial fragmentation and vegetative spores maintain clonal populations adapted to a specific niche, and allow more rapid dispersal than sexual reproduction.
-The "Fungi imperfecti" (fungi lacking the perfect or sexual stage) or Deuteromycota comprise all the species that lack an observable sexual cycle.
+The Fungi imperfecti ('fungi lacking the perfect or sexual stage') or Deuteromycota comprise all the species that lack an observable sexual cycle.
 Deuteromycota (alternatively known as Deuteromycetes, conidial fungi, or mitosporic fungi) is not an accepted taxonomic clade and is now taken to mean simply fungi that lack a known sexual stage.

 Sexual reproduction

-Sexual reproduction with meiosis has been directly observed in all fungal phyla except Glomeromycota (genetic analysis suggests meiosis in Glomeromycota as well).
+Sexual reproduction with meiosis has been directly observed in all fungal phyla except Glomeromycota (although genetic analysis suggests meiosis occurs in Glomeromycota as well).
 It differs in many aspects from sexual reproduction in animals or plants.
 Differences also exist between fungal groups and can be used to discriminate species by morphological differences in sexual structures and reproductive strategies.
 Mating experiments between fungal isolates may identify species on the basis of biological species concepts.
 The major fungal groupings have initially been delineated based on the morphology of their sexual structures and spores; for example, the spore-containing structures, asci and basidia, can be used in the identification of ascomycetes and basidiomycetes, respectively.
 Fungi employ two mating systems: heterothallic species allow mating only between individuals of the opposite mating type, whereas homothallic species can mate, and sexually reproduce, with any other individual or itself.

 Most fungi have both a haploid and a diploid stage in their life cycles.
 In sexually reproducing fungi, compatible individuals may combine by fusing their hyphae together into an interconnected network; this process, anastomosis, is required for the initiation of the sexual cycle.
 Many ascomycetes and basidiomycetes go through a dikaryotic stage, in which the nuclei inherited from the two parents do not combine immediately after cell fusion, but remain separate in the hyphal cells (see heterokaryosis).